nknorg/tuna/exit/README.md

 `Reverse` should be used if you don't have public IP and want to use another `server` for accepting clients
 `DialTimeout` timeout for connections to services
 `UDPTimeout`  timeout for UDP *connections*
-`PrivateKey` your private key
+`Seed` your seed
 `SubscriptionPrefix` prefix appended to topics for subscription
 `SubscriptionDuration` duration for subscription in blocks
-`SubscriptionInterval` interval for subscription in seconds
+`ClaimInterval` payment claim interval for connections
 `Services` services you want to provide

 Run like this: